FROM NATURAL DYE POT TO HAND FINISHED GARMENT

 Once gathered and dried, plants are stored until needed on demand.
 Most plants are processed by simmering them and then leaving to steep for a few days.
 This allows the colour to deepen, before straining off the plant material to leave just the coloured water behind.

 EXTRACTING THE PLANT COLOUR

-The type of metal of your dye pot, to how you remove and dry the fabric, all play a role in the final outcome...
+The type of metal your dye pot's made of, to how you remove and dry the fabric, all play a role in the final outcome...

 I've spent many delightful hours experimenting, documenting and repeating dye processes to find the best way of achieving an even, wash fast and deep colour from dye plants.
 I've experimented with different types of pots, where the metal such as aluminium can change (as well as help fix) the colour, to varying temperatures, dye time and rinsing methods.

 This experimenting has taught me that the most effective plants for use on vegetable fibres (such as the hemp and cotton that I use) are ones with a high tannin content, such as pomegranate skins.
 I use large aluminium pots which add brightness and help the fibres absorb the colour.
 And I choose to leave the fabric to cool in the dye pot and let it sit there for at least a couple days to enable it to absorb the maximum amount of colour from the dye water.